Cultured Marble Shower Prices

 What Is Cultured Marble?

-Advantages Of Cultured Marble Showers
+Advantages Of Cultured Marble Shower Enclosures

-Besides adding more of a wow factor compared to tile or Formica, there are plenty characteristics that make cultured marble the perfect addition to your bathroom and/or shower:
+Besides adding more of a wow factor compared to tile or Formica, there are plenty characteristics that make cultured marble walls the perfect addition to your bathroom and/or shower:

 - Easy to Install: Cultured marble is easy to install, thus saving you money on installation.
 While it’s not as affordable as tile, keeping installation costs down (without sacrificing material) is vital when you’re on a tight budget.

 - Design: Cultured marble is beautiful.
 It comes in various colors to fit any bathroom design.
 Furthermore, the manufacturer can add veining or special patterns to incorporate your unique taste or add character and depth to your shower wall.

 - Costs Vs. Marble: Cultured marble is less expensive than real marble.
 Marble prices start closer to $40/sf.
 Cultured marble is a man-made mixture of limestone and fiberglass resin, which can continuously be reproduced, keeping the price down.
 Therefore, you can achieve the elegant look without having to pay the hefty price.